This is all about our third road trip as a family of four driving from Adelaide to Bellingen and back in July 2020.

 To get to Northern NSW, there are three ways into/out of South Australia and they all join up in Tamworth.

 The quickest way is to travel via the Mallee Highway and enter Victoria near Pinnaroo.
 From there, you head to Piangil and cross the Murray River into NSW at Tooleybuc.
-It’s a short stretch to Balranald where you join the Sturt Highway and head for Hay.
+It’s only then a short stretch to Balranald where you join the Sturt Highway and head for Hay.
 This way you’re likely to spend the night in West Wyalong or Parkes.

 For a change of scenery we sometimes travel via the Sturt Highway through the South Australian Riverland and Victorian Sunraysia region.
 The Sturt Highway is a better grade of highway and there’s more to see along the way.
 This route takes longer and you’re likely to stay the night in West Wyalong.